felixble/meteor-server-templates/README.md

 ## Usage

 First import the ServerTemplate module.
-Then you can use its render function by passing the template as a string together with with the data as parameters for this function.
+Then you can use its render function by passing the template as a string together with the data as parameters for this function.
 You can also pass helper functions as a third parameter.

 ~~~js
 import { ServerTemplate } from 'meteor/felixble:server-templates'